Gadolinium: Isotopes

 Naturally occurring gadolinium is composed of six stable isotopes, 154Gd, 155Gd, 156Gd, 157Gd, 158Gd and 160Gd, and one radioisotope, 152Gd, with the isotope 158Gd being the most abundant (24.8% natural abundance).

+Thirty-three radioisotopes have been characterized, with the three most stable being alpha emitters: 152Gd (naturally occurring) with a half-life of 1.08×1014 years, 150Gd with a half-life of 1.79×106 years, and 148Gd (theoretically not beta-stable) with a half-life of 86.9 years.
+All of the remaining radioactive isotopes have half-lives less than a year, the majority of these having half-lives less than two minutes.
+There are also 10 metastable isomers, with the most stable being 143mGd (t1/2 = 110 seconds), 145mGd (t1/2 = 85 seconds) and 141mGd (t1/2 = 24.5 seconds).
 The predicted double beta decay of 160Gd has never been observed (an experimental lower limit on its half-life of more than 1.3×1021 years has been measured).

-Thirty-three radioisotopes of gadolinium have been observed, with the most stable being 152Gd (naturally occurring), with a half-life of about 1.08×1014 years, and 150Gd, with a half-life of 1.79×106 years.
-All of the remaining radioactive isotopes have half-lives of less than 75 years.
-The majority of these have half-lives of less than 25 seconds.
-Gadolinium isotopes have four metastable isomers, with the most stable being 143mGd (t1/2= 110 seconds), 145mGd (t1/2= 85 seconds) and 141mGd (t1/2= 24.5 seconds).

 The isotopes with atomic masses lower than the most abundant stable isotope, 158Gd, primarily decay by electron capture to isotopes of europium.
-At higher atomic masses, the primary decay mode is beta decay, and the primary products are isotopes of terbium.
+At higher atomic masses, the primary decay mode is beta decay to isotopes of terbium.

 History

-Gadolinium is named after the mineral gadolinite, in turn named after Finnish chemist and geologist Johan Gadolin.
+Gadolinium is named after the mineral gadolinite.
+Gadolinite was first chemically analyzed by the Finnish chemist Johan Gadolin in 1794.
+In 1802 German chemist Martin Klaproth gave gadolinite its name.
 In 1880, the Swiss chemist Jean Charles Galissard de Marignac observed the spectroscopic lines from gadolinium in samples of gadolinite (which actually contains relatively little gadolinium, but enough to show a spectrum) and in the separate mineral cerite.
 The latter mineral proved to contain far more of the element with the new spectral line.
 De Marignac eventually separated a mineral oxide from cerite, which he realized was the oxide of this new element.
-He named the oxide "gadolinia".
-Because he realized that "gadolinia" was the oxide of a new element, he is credited with the discovery of gadolinium.
-The French chemist Paul-Émile Lecoq de Boisbaudran carried out the separation of gadolinium metal from gadolinia in 1886.
+He designated the element with the provisional symbol Yα.
+The French chemist Paul-Émile Lecoq de Boisbaudran named the element "gadolinium" in 1886.
+The pure element was isolated in 1935 by Félix Trombe.

 Occurrence

-Gadolinium is a constituent in many minerals such as monazite and bastnäsite.
+Gadolinium is a constituent in many minerals, such as monazite and bastnäsite.
 The metal is too reactive to exist naturally.
 Paradoxically, as noted above, the mineral gadolinite actually contains only traces of this element.
 The abundance in the Earth's crust is about 6.2 mg/kg.
 The main mining areas are in China, the US, Brazil, Sri Lanka, India, and Australia with reserves expected to exceed one million tonnes.
 World production of pure gadolinium is about 400 tonnes per year.
 The only known mineral with essential gadolinium, lepersonnite-(Gd), is very rare.